 If you need to gear up for one of Cody’s nightly rodeos, check out The Cowboy Palace to outfit yourself with authentic western wear.

 Beaver Creek Hats & Leather in Jackson is a spot in Wyoming where you can shop custom cowboy hats, jewelry, boots, leather wear and more

 Want more local, Wyoming-made goods?
-Check out Wyoming Made.
+Check out these Wyoming-made products available online.